Punchirikku Parasparam: Plot

-A young man (Firoz Mohan) arrives inside a movie theater with an ice cream and popcorn in hands.
-As he get seated, the movie begins showing a man (Renji Panicker) sitting in a chair outside his house and reading a newspaper, while his wife (Asha Aravind) arrive with a cup of tea and gave it to him with a smile which she did not get a response.
+A young man (Firoz Mohan) enters a movie theater with an ice cream and popcorn in hands.
+As he get seated, the movie begins showing a man (Renji Panicker) sitting in a chair outside his house and reading a newspaper, while his wife (Asha Aravind) arrives with a cup of tea and gives it to him with a smile, to which she does not get a response.